 One thing I neglected to mention is that the opening and ending theme songs for Lodoss OVA are translated and sung into English.
 Mike Alben and Peter Fish somehow manage to transform the Japanese-written lyrics into something palatable (if at times a tad cheesy), but it is the beautiful voice of Lisa DeSimone that really make these new reinditions soar.
 She sings with a lot of emotion and passion, giving these tunes the sort of "timeless" quality they deserve.
 Like the dub, these songs are grossly underrated and always a pleasure to listen to for each episode.

 No one will argue that Lodoss OVA's dub is on par with today's standards; the inconsistent lipsync being the most obvious weakness.
-Overall, however, it remains one of the better dubs from the 1990's, and certainly one of Central Park Media's first decent ones (their previous efforts to this time being misfires such as Garzey's Wing and Birdy the Mighty).
+Overall, however, it remains (at least in my opinion) one of the better dubs from the 1990's, and certainly one of Central Park Media's first decent ones (their previous efforts to this time being misfires such as Garzey's Wing and Birdy the Mighty).
 In today's light it probably doesn't compare, but as an older dub, it's above many other efforts from its era.
 It also remains superior to the more problematic Lodoss TV dub, Chronicles of the Heroic Knight, which followed approximately four years later.